alongenosar/ios-sdk/README.md

 ```
 ## Step 5: Initialize Snappers SDK

-Initialize Snappers SDK in your AppDelegate class.
-Add the following code to your ViewController file inside ​ **viewDidLoad()​ ​** method​.
+Initialize Snappers SDK in your ViewController class inside ​ **viewDidLoad()​ ​** method​.
-Check if there are any errors in the callback
+Check for errors in the callback to ensure successful initialization

 Swift:
 ```swift